National Office

 VI.
 DUTIES OF TRUSTEES

-The Board of Trustees shall advice and assist the International Executive Board.
-The Board of Trustees, which shall meet at least once a year, shall have power to review and override, by three-fourths vote, any action or decision of the International Executive Board which, in its opinion, is contrary to the aims of Omicron Delta Epsilon or to the Constitution under which it functions.
+The Board of Trustees shall advise and assist the International Executive Board when called upon by the International Executive Board.
+The Board of Trustees shall have power to review and override, by three-fourths vote, any action or decision of the International Executive Board which, in its opinion, is contrary to the aims of Omicron Delta Epsilon or to the Constitution under which it functions.

 1. The Chair and Vice Chair of the Board of Trustees shall serve as members of the International Executive Board.